Tea Farms Malawi: A Host's Practical Visit Tips

 What a tour actually costs

-Tea Tour Etiquette: Pluckers, Factories and the Quiet Hours
+tea-tour activity Etiquette: Pluckers, Factories and the Quiet Hours

 This is the part I wish more guides talked about.
-A tea estate is someone's workplace.
+A tea country is someone's workplace.
 The pluckers, the weighers, the factory team — they're not exhibits.
 A bit of awareness here makes you the kind of visitor estates actually want back.

 • Ask before photographing people.
 Most pluckers will say yes with a smile.
 Some won't.
 Either is fine.
 Don't shove a phone in someone's face mid-plucking.